julienlargetpiet/Simple_RegEx/README.md

 ## First RegEx flavor

-This flavor allows basic RegEx features as the
+This minimalist RegEx flavor allows basic RegEx features such as:

 - **or context** which is the set of elements that are inside `[]`, evaluates the expression from left to right
 - **range elements** matches every elements that are between `x-y` acording to the ASCII table